-A few rods from this stair-case is Mr. Barnett's Museum of natural and artificial curiosities; -an establishment well worthy of patronage.
-The rooms are arranged very tastefully so as to represent a forest scene, and contain upwards of 800 stuffed animals of various kinds and descriptions.
-There are bipeds and quadruped; birds, fishes, insects, reptiles, shells, minerals and Indian curiosities; all calculated to delight the eye, improve the understanding, and mend the heart.
+A few rods from this Staircase is Mr. Barnett's Museum of natural and artificial curiosities;-an establishment well worthy of patronage.
+The rooms are arranged very tastefully so as to represent a forest scene, and contain upwards of 700 stuffed animals of various kinds and descriptions.
+There are bipeds and quadrupeds; birds, fishes, insects, shells and minerals; all calculated to delight the eye, improve the understanding, and mend the heart.
 Of the birds, beasts, fishes, and insects, several hundred species were caught in the vicinity of the Falls.
-The noblest tagles of the land delight to hover around the Falls; and here they are frequently killed, stuffed, and offered for sale.
-A large collection of live rattle-snakes may also be seen here.
+The noblest eagles of the land delight to hover around the Falls; and here they are frequently killed, stuffed, and offered for sale.